Last Updated on May 9, 2026 by Emma Fajcz | Published: July 16, 2018

 Ajoblanco

-This Malaga staple is a creamy white soup, with a base of almonds!
-It dates back to the times of Moorish rule in Spain—centuries before tomatoes made it to the Iberian Peninsula, making ajoblanco the original cold Spanish soup, and one of our favorite Spanish summer recipes.
+Ajoblanco is a creamy white soup made from a base of almonds, and is a Malaga staple!
+It dates back to the times of Moorish rule in Spain, centuries before tomatoes made it to the Iberian Peninsula.
+Ajoblanco the original cold Spanish soup, and one of our favorite Spanish summer recipes.

 Ensalada Mixta

-Vegetarians might be surprised to learn in Spain that your typical Spanish mixed salad isn’t a vegetarian dish—it usually includes tuna!
-Our recipe is no exception, but the beauty of this recipe is that you can customize it to your heart’s content.
+Vegetarians might be surprised to learn in Spain that ensaladilla mixta (Spanish mixed salad) isn’t a vegetarian dish—it usually includes tuna!
+The beauty of this recipe is that you can customize it to your heart’s content.

 Ventresca Salad